Skip to main content

 Retinoblastoma

 Retinoblastoma is a cancer of the eye.
-It accounts for about 2% of childhood cancers.
 It usually occurs in children around the age of 2, and is seldom found in children older than 6.

 Retinoblastomas are usually found because a parent or doctor notices a child’s eye looks unusual.
 Normally when you shine a light in a child’s eye (or take a flash picture), the pupil (the dark spot in the center of the eye) looks red because of the blood in vessels in the back of the eye.
 In an eye with retinoblastoma, the pupil often looks white or pink.